 Several observational studies have demonstrated an association between type of vascular access used for hemodialysis and patient mortality.
-Arteriovenous fistulae (AVF) are associated with the lowest mortality risk while long term catheters have the highest mortality.
+Long term catheter use is associated with the highest mortality risk while arteriovenous fistula use has the lowest mortality risk.
 Arteriovenous grafts (AVG) have been found to have a risk of death that is higher than AVF but lower than catheters.

-The measure focus is the process of assessing AV Fistula use at chronic dialysis facilities.
+The measure focus is the process of assessing long term catheter use at chronic dialysis facilities.